-Pool chemicals in storage areas compromised by floods pose a danger and should be properly disposed of.
-If chemicals were moistened, contaminated, or mixed in an uncontrolled manner during or after a flooding event, violent reactions (explosions, fire and/or release of toxic fumes) may occur.
-Contact your local fire department or CHEMTREC1 at 1-800-262-8200.
+Pool chemicals in storage areas compromised by floods pose a danger and should be disposed of properly.
+If chemicals were moistened, contaminated or mixed in an uncontrolled manner during or after a flooding event, violent reactions (explosions, fire and/or release of toxic fumes) may occur.
+Contact your local fire department or CHEMTREC at 1-800-424-9300.
 Be prepared to provide the names and amounts of chemicals involved.
-Never touch any compromised containers of chemicals without wearing gloves, eye goggles, and other protective equipment.
+Never touch any compromised containers of chemicals without wearing gloves, eye goggles and other appropriate personal protective equipment (PPE).